 It can be baked, steamed, pureed, braised, chunked, or smoothed in soups, and baked in puddings, pies, and cakes.

 Choose squash that have a hard, deep-colored rind free of blemishes or moldy spots.
 Tender skin indicates immaturity or poor quality.
 The hard skin protects the flesh and allows it to store longer than summer squash.
-Store Kobocha Squash in a cool, preferably dark, well-ventilated area for up to one month.
+Store Kabocha Squash in a cool, preferably dark, well-ventilated area for up to one month.
 Wrap cut pieces in plastic and refrigerate up to five days.

-Kobocha Squash may be cooked whole or split lengthwise (removing seeds).
+Kabocha Squash may be cooked whole or split lengthwise (removing seeds).
 Pierce whole squash in several places, and bake halved squash hollow side up.